Beyond E5: the extra Purview features worth knowing about

 What it does: Extends your existing SITs, trainable classifiers, and document fingerprints to scan text inside images.
 Works across Exchange, SharePoint, OneDrive, Teams, and endpoints.
 No new classifiers needed.

 What it costs: $1 per 1,000 images.
 Each PDF page counts separately.
 2,500 images per month free.
-Purview caches results - Exchange logos cached for 5 days, endpoint images for 30 days.
+Purview caches results per location.

 What to watch out for: